 Students are required to study at least one non-European/Western topic, for example: India 1942-1984, Conflict in the Pacific 1937-1951, The Cultural Revolution to Tiananmen Square 1966-1989.
-There are no course fees for this subject.

 The knowledge, understanding and skills acquired by students through Modern History provide a firm foundation for further study, the world of work, active and informed citizenship, and for lifelong learning.
 It provides a valuable preparation for a range of course at university and other tertiary institutions.